biztechzach/Meteor-simple-todo/README.md

 # Meteor-simple-todo
-Simple todo app using Meteor framework
+Simple todo app using Meteor framework. <br>
+Used to test the Meteor stack.